MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 ## Image retrieval

-In this task, you use the **Image retrieval** functionality of Cognitive Services for Vision.
+In this task, you use the **Image retrieval** functionality of Azure Computer Vision.
 Image retrieval in Image Analysis 4.0 uses vectorization to match your search text more efficiently with images in a photo album in Azure Blob storage.
 Image retrieval enables you to search pictures for content using natural language queries.

 1. Return to the home page of Vision Studio, then select the **Search photos with natural language** tile under the **Image analysis** tab.